 NOTE 1: ICT may close some, but not all, of its functionalities.
 Only the closed functionalities have to conform to the requirements of clause 5.1.

-NOTE 2: The provisions within this clause are requirements for the closed functionality of ICT that replace those requirements in clauses 5.2 to 13 that specifically state that they do not apply to closed functionality.
+NOTE 2: The requirements within this clause replace those in clauses 5.2 to 13 that specifically state that they do not apply to closed functionality.
 This may be because they relate to compatibility with assistive technology or to the ability for the user to adjust system accessibility settings in products with closed functionality (e.g. products that prevent access to the system settings control panel).

 5.1.2.2 Assistive technology

 Where ICT has closed functionality, that closed functionality shall be operable without requiring the user to attach, connect or install assistive technology and shall conform to the generic requirements of clauses 5.1.3 to 5.1.6 as applicable.
-Personal headsets and induction loops shall not be classed as assistive technology for the purpose of this clause.
+Personal headsets and personal induction loops shall not be classed as assistive technology for the purpose of this clause.

 5.1.3 Non-visual access

-5.1.3.1 General
+5.1.3.1 Audio output of visual information

 Where visual information is needed to enable the use of those functions of ICT that are closed to assistive technologies for screen reading, ICT shall provide at least one mode of operation using non-visual access to enable the use of those functions.

-NOTE 1: Non-visual access may be in an audio form, including speech, or a tactile form.
+NOTE 1: Non-visual access may be in an audio form, including speech, or a tactile form such as braille for deaf-blind users.

 NOTE 2: The visual information needed to enable use of some functions may include operating instructions and orientation, transaction prompts, user input verification, error messages and non-text content.